aapoliakova/test_task_extly_/README.md

 2. [DreamBooth](https://arxiv.org/abs/2208.12242) with LoRA.
 This approach proved yourself as highly effective for context/style transfer, but might require more images for consistent image generation in a new style.
 The results are stored in the folders b-lora images and dreambooth_images respectively.

+In my opinion dreambooth outperforms B-LoRA as this model can produce more colorful images compared to B-LoRA, whereas both models are able to reproduce the main style pattern.

 To run inference, execute the following steps in a new virtual environment:
 ```